 Recording footage from video games can be a very system-intensive process, even on a computer that exceeds our recommended system specifications.
+Sometimes the video game can record choppy or come out as black video.
 Here are a few tips and tricks to get the best possible performance from Camtasia Studio when recording.

 Free up system resources – Reboot computer, and exit all other applications

 Both the game you are going to record and Camtasia Studio will be utilizing a lot of memory and processing power, so any spare resources that are available will help.
 It is best to limit your running applications to just Camtasia Studio and the game you are going to record.
 A full reboot of the computer, and running just those applications can also help to clear up any other resource issues that can occur from leaving the operating system running for long periods of time.